CityOfNewYork/patterns-cli/readme.md

 ### 💅 Style using [Dart Sass](https://sass-lang.com/dart-sass)

-Dart Sass has many perks such as moduled dependencies.
+Dart Sass has many perks such as module based dependencies.
 Additionally, CSS post processing can be customized with [PostCSS](https://postcss.org/) plugins.
 [LibSass](https://sass-lang.com/libsass) is also supported if desired.

 ```scss
 // Dependencies